pimterry/rpi-pxe-server/README.md

 # rpi-pxe-server
-A ready-to-go PXE + TFTP network boot server for Raspberry Pi, with Resin deployment
+A ready-to-go PXE + TFTP network boot server for Raspberry Pi, with Resin deployment.

+Want to boot a machine from the network, don't want to have to fight with all the configuration and setup yourself, and have a raspberry pi to hand?
+This is the solution.

 Tested with:
 * Raspberry Pi 3B